| Safe Haskell | Safe-Inferred |

 makeIndependent :: Tensor -> IO IndependentTensor

-Tensor that is passed in as the argument to makeIndependent
+Tensor that is passed in as the argument to makeIndependent.
+Building

 All tensors have an underlying property that can be retrieved using